jcarlosroldan/tracker/docs/README.md

 @reboot sleep 60; DISPLAY=:0 python3 ~/Documents/tracker/tracker.py
 ```

 And you are done!
 Reboot and you will have your tracker running.
-To see a graphical interface just go to [http://localhost:75483/](http://localhost:75483/).
+To see a graphical interface just go to [http://localhost:7549/](http://localhost:7549/).

-### Windows

-Unfortunately, this library is not available for Windows yet.
-See [pynput #118](https://github.com/moses-palmer/pynput/issues/118) for more details.

 ### MacOS